 I didn’t like many vegetables when I was a kid.
 I was a very obedient child so even though carrots frightened me, lettuce made me retch and broccoli gave me nightmares, I’d chew and swallow my hateful sides with my dinners.
-My mother wasn’t a very skilled cook, let’s put it mildly, and my father had the ‘don’t have what you like, like what you have’ prerogative.
-Grated carrot salad – bleurgh, still not keen on grated carrot.
+My mother wasn’t a very skilled cook, let’s put it mildly, and my father supported the ‘don’t have what you like, like what you have’ parenting style.

-The savoy would arrive in quarters, like in my recipe here, braised on the hob instead of infused with herbs in the oven, and the herbs there were none to infuse.
-There was just garlic clinging to the leaves and far too little salt and pepper.
-I adored it.
+The savoy would arrive in quarters, like in my recipe here, but it had been plainly braised on the hob instead of infused with herbs in the oven.
+The herbs there were none to infuse it.
+There was just limp garlic clinging to the leaves and far too little salt and pepper.
+I adored the dish.

 This recipe takes me back but it’s really good, I say with relief.
 Frankly, cooking better than my mum did isn’t a difficult trick (no offence, Mum – you said it yourself!).
 So savoy cabbage is still one of my favourite vegetables only I can cook it so much better.

 It looks posher and more refined than its red, green or white aka hammerhead cousins.
 It’s vibrant green in colour and interestingly bubbly in texture.
 It spreads its outer leaves expansively and looks appetising enough to eat raw.

 That would be a mistake though: appearances deceive and savoy cabbage is exceptionally tough and fibrous raw.
 It needs quite a bit of cooking, braising, roasting – or shredding finely and stir frying energetically with lots of heat.

 It is lovely stuffed with meat or rice, an East European take on dolmados, Greek stuffed vine leaves.
 The savoy texture is actually so close to vine leaves that I wonder who copied who.

 How to cook savoy cabbage?